koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 // OnPodDelete implements SharedPluginCache.
 Called by the framework's unified dispatcher. func (n *nodeDeviceCache) OnPodDelete(pod *corev1.Pod) {
+    if assumed, ok := n.takeAssumed(pod.UID); ok {
-    // If the pod was assumed but got deleted before binding, clear the marker. n.lock.Lock()
+        // Pod was assumed but got deleted before the informer add/update ever landed.
-    delete(n.assumedPods, pod.UID)
-    n.lock.Unlock()
+        // Roll back the assumed write; the annotations at this point may not carry the
+        // allocation Reserve wrote, so deletePod cannot be trusted to undo it. n.rollbackAssumed(assumed, pod)
+        return
+    }
     n.deletePod(pod)
 }